1998–99 Manchester United F.C. season: Reaction from supporters

 When BSkyB publicised their intentions to take over Manchester United, supporters reacted angrily to the news.
-Many felt the club's traditions, built on a loyal fanbase and the attractive football played under Matt Busby and now Alex Ferguson would be tarnished.
-United were no longer an independent entity, and major decisions affecting the club looked increasingly likely to be taken outside of the United Kingdom.
+Many felt the club's traditions, built on a loyal fanbase and the attractive football played under Matt Busby and now Alex Ferguson, would be tarnished.
+United was no longer an independent entity, and major decisions affecting the club looked increasingly likely to be taken outside of the United Kingdom.
 As a means of rallying supporters to get behind their cause, awareness campaigns against the takeover were launched.
 Red Issue issued pamphlets to fans.
 Demonstrations in and around Old Trafford took place before the match against Charlton Athletic on 9 September.
-Football fans across the UK also lent support by lobbying their local Member of Parliament into passing a legislation, preventing further sport takeovers in the future.
+Football fans across the UK also lent support by lobbying their local Member of Parliament to passing legislation, preventing further sport takeovers in the future.

-Murdoch's bid led the formation of Shareholders United Against Murdoch, more commonly known as Manchester United Supporters' Trust today.
-Working alongside Independent Manchester United Supporters Association (IMUSA), they sought for the merger to be referred by the Secretary of State for Trade and Industry to the Monopolies and Mergers Commission.
-Both groups therefore submitted papers to the Office of Fair Trading, arguing the merger should not be carried out.
+Murdoch's bid led to the formation of Shareholders United Against Murdoch, more commonly known as Manchester United Supporters' Trust today.
+Working alongside Independent Manchester United Supporters Association (IMUSA), they sought the merger to be referred by the Secretary of State for Trade and Industry to the Monopolies and Mergers Commission.
+Both groups therefore submitted papers to the Office of Fair Trading, arguing that the merger should not be carried out.
 IMUSA argued that BSkyB's main intention was to strengthen their already dominant position and not that of United.
-Sky Television's relevant market was premium subscription channels and by buying an established Premier League team when they already had rights to the division was purely for financial gain.
-Moreover, Manchester United's market was on the pitch and an acquisition by a media organisation – particularly one run by Murdoch – may damage the sport in the long term.
+Sky Television's relevant market was premium subscription channels, and buying an established Premier League team when they already had rights to the division was purely for financial gain.
+Moreover, Manchester United's market was on the pitch, and an acquisition by a media organisation – particularly one run by Murdoch – may damage the sport in the long-term.